Yolo County

 3. What is the timeline for completion of the project?

-The project is estimated to start in October 2024, and the target completion is Summer 2025.
+The project started in October 2024, and the target completion is Summer 2025.
 As with any construction project, delays are to be expected, and the timeline is subject to change due to unforeseen circumstances, supply chain issues, or adverse weather conditions.

 4. Will water meters be installed, and if so, when?